 CCOs (Coordinated Care Organizations) are a type of managed care.
 The Oregon Health Authority (OHA) wants people on OHP to have their health care managed by private companies set up to do just that.
 OHA pays managed care companies a set amount each month to provide their members the health care services they need.

 Health services for OHP members not in managed care are paid directly by OHA.
 This is called fee-for-service (FFS) because OHA pays providers a fee for services they provide.
 It is also called an open card.
-Native Americans, Alaska natives, people on both Medicare and OHP can be in a CCO, but can ask to change to FFS anytime.
+Native Americans, Alaska natives, people on both Medicare and OHP can be in a CCO, or can ask to change to fee-for-service anytime.
 Any CCO member who has a medical reason to have FFS can ask to leave managed care.
 OHP Member Services at 800-273-0557 can help you understand and choose the best way to receive your health care.

 10 – How We Coordinate Your Care